grafana/mimir/docs/sources/operators-guide/run-production-environment/perform-a-rolling-update.md

 # Perform a rolling update to Grafana Mimir

-You can use a rolling update strategy to apply configuration changes to Grafana Mimir and to upgrade Grafana Mimir to a newer version.
+You can use a rolling update strategy to apply configuration changes to Grafana Mimir, and to upgrade Grafana Mimir to a newer version.
 A rolling update results in no downtime to Grafana Mimir.

 ## Monolithic mode